stb-gaming/stb-engine/plan.md

 do we destroy everything when a state closes or something

 maps shouldnt be to big so that shouldnt be too much of an issue

+anouther thing is, does pixi render things off screen